Witiko/doctoral-thesis/main.md

 eventually distributed between different features, we repeated the experiment for different vector dimensionalities $D$. [@stefanik2019semantic, Section 3.3]

-We also developed two algorithms for seciding whether a feature of a token embedding should be negated, so that its value was one if and only if the token had the interesting property that was associated with the feature.
+We also developed two algorithms for deciding whether a feature of a token embedding should be negated so that its value was one if, and only if, the token had the interesting property that was associated with the feature.
 We used our algorithms to show the probabilities $P(i ⇒ j)$ of the implications $i ⇒ j$ between the interesting properties $i$ and $j$ associated with the token